ctchen1999/CT-store/README.md

 # CT-store

-CT-store is an e-commerce application based on Node.js and Express.
-This project provides a RESTful API for managing products, users, carts, and reviews.
+CT-store is an e-commerce backend system based on Node.js, Express, MongoDB, etc. This project provides a RESTful API for managing products, users, carts, and reviews.
 You can clone this repo for your e-commerce backend system.

 ## Directory Structure